stephengold/jme3-utilities/README.md

 ## How to build Jme3-utilities from source

-Jme-utilities currently targets Version 3.2.4 of jMonkeyEngine.
-You are welcome to use the Engine without installing its Integrated Development Environment (IDE), but I use the IDE, so I tend to assume you will too.

 ### IDE setup

+ + The setup instructions in this section are for jMonkeyEngine 3.2 SDKs (which are based on the NetBeans 8 IDE) and aren't expected to work with jMonkeyEngine 3.3 SDKs (which are based on the NetBeans 11 IDE).
+ + It's easy to develop jMonkeyEngine 3.3 applications on a jMonkeyEngine 3.2 SDK, provided you use Gradle instead of Ant.
-If you already have the IDE installed, skip to step 6.
+ + If you already have a jMonkeyEngine 3.2 SDK installed, skip to step 6.

 The hardware and software requirements of the IDE are documented at [the JME wiki](https://jmonkeyengine.github.io/wiki/jme3/requirements.html).